Jacajack/flomod/README.md

 `flomod` is a floppy disk image editor - it allows user to read or modify given sectors, tracks or bytes on floppy disk or its image.
 It's relatively easy to use and can be pretty powerful tool when used along with other UNIX commands.

+**This is early development version created only as a proof of concept.
+The code is far from perfect, so you might stumble upon weird bugs.**

 ## Installing flomod
  - Add PPA to your system - `sudo add-apt-repository ppa:mrjjot/mrjjot`
  - Update software lists - `sudo apt-get update`